 A more powerful system will perform better when running CineXtools.
 But, because most real processing is for small bits of video and audio, the biggest factor is disk I/O for read and write.

 You’ll see the best performance when you work on SSDs, particularly for the target drive.
 A fast local RAID or fast network storage on an 8 Gigabit or faster connection will help, too.
 Avoid working on devices such as a USB2 single platter spinning hard drive.

 If you have any questions, please get in touch.

 You can find new software releases for your version of CineXtools on our latest software download page.

 We publish new releases every 8-12 weeks.

 Unfortunately, no. It all has to do with licensing.Apple does not allow the use of their ProRes encoding library on Windows platforms.
-As a result, Adobe and Avid do not include ProRes export in their Windows applications.
+As a result, Avid do not include ProRes export in their Windows applications.
 Our plugins fall under the same restrictions.

 We do have a solution that works.
 You can use a Cinedeck with your edit system.

 With a Cinedeck, you can go directly from your timeline to any of the Cinedeck supported codecs.
 That includes ProRes.
 You can also leverage insert-edit straight from the timeline to any of the insert compatible codecs.
 Some of the compatible codecs are ProRes, DNx, and XDCAMHD.